KaliedaRik/Scrawl-canvas/docs/reference/sc-groups-cells.md

 3: Show operation
 ```

-A number of attributes are used across the code base to describer ordering; it's important not to confuse them:
+A number of attributes are used across the code base to describe ordering; it's important not to confuse them:

 + SC ***Cell*** artefacts use their `compileOrder` and `showOrder` attributes to determine in which order they will perform the Display cycle compile and show operations.